-- (i) the Schemes have obtained funds from unitholders for the purpose of providing them with investment management services; - (ii) the Schemes' business purpose, which they communicated directly to unitholders, is investing solely for returns from capital appreciation and investment income; and - (iii) the performance of investments made by the Schemes are measured and evaluated on a fair value basis.
+- (i) the Schemes have obtained funds from unitholders for the purpose of providing them with investment management services; - (ii) the Schemes' business purposes, which they communicated directly to unitholders, are investing solely for returns from capital appreciation and investment income; and - (iii) the performance of investments made by the Schemes are measured and evaluated on a fair value basis.

-As a result, the Schemes do not consolidate their investment within their financial statements and instead accounts for them at fair value through profit or loss, as outlined in note 2(c).
+As a result, the Schemes do not consolidate their investments within their financial statements, and instead accounts for them at fair value through profit or loss, as outlined in note 2(c).
+Although the Schemes only have single investments as at the balance date, those investments are into Underlying Schemes which hold a diverse range of investments in accordance with their strategy.